 If you wish to become pregnant and have traveled to an area with active Zika transmission, it is recommended women wait 8 weeks before trying to conceive and all men wait 6 months, regardless of whether or not they had symptoms of Zika.
 This is because the virus is known to live longer in semen and there is a risk that men who were exposed to Zika could sexually transmit the virus for a longer period of time.

 How will my prenatal care be different if there is the possibility I was exposed to Zika virus?

 To assess your risk for Zika virus, you will be asked at every UCSF prenatal visit if you or your partner has traveled.
-If you qualify for testing, we will arrange for labs to check for exposure to Zika virus.
-A negative test result means you can continue with routine prenatal care, but you will have the option of an additional growth ultrasound at 30-32 weeks gestation.
+If you qualify for testing, we will arrange a telehealth (video visit) with our Nurse Practitioner who specializes in Zika management to arrange testing and answer all your questions.

-If you may have been exposed to Zika virus, but it has been more than 12 weeks since you or your partner returned from travel, we can conduct growth ultrasounds every 4 weeks, after your fetus is 20 weeks gestation.
+A negative antibody test result means you can continue with routine prenatal care and no further follow-up related to Zika is necessary.
+If you may have been exposed to Zika virus, but it has been more that 12 weeks since you or your partner returned from travel, we can conduct periodic growth ultrasounds after 20 weeks gestation to assess fetal growth.

 If you test positive for Zika, or your fetus shows signs of abnormalities that may be related to Zika virus exposure, you will be followed by one of our high-risk, Maternal-Fetal Medicine doctors.

 If I test positive for Zika, what are the chances my fetus is infected and when will I know?